What Should Be Included in the Company Overview Section: 8 Essential Elements for Trades & Service Businesses

 But here’s what you should know: your Company Overview isn’t filler text.
 It’s your business identity card—where you prove to lenders, partners, and even your own team that you’re more than just a toolbox on wheels.

-In this guide, I’ll walk you through exactly what should be included in the company overview section of your business plan—specifically for trades and service-based businesses like plumbing, electrical, HVAC, construction, and renovation companies.
+In this guide, I’ll walk you through exactly what to include in a company overview section, specifically tailored to trades and service-based businesses like plumbing, electrical, HVAC, construction, and renovation companies.

 What Is the Company Overview Section of a Business Plan?